Blackpool, Lancashire

 Tyne & Wear NEWCASTLE UPON TYNE

-Lancashire Blackpool, Blackburn, Burnley, NELSON, Preston, WARRINGTON
+Lancashire Blackpool, Blackburn, Burnley, NELSON, Preston

-Cheshire *Jodrell Bank
+Cheshire WARRINGTON, *Jodrell Bank

 West Yorkshire BRADFORD, LEEDS, HALIFAX, HUDDERSFIELD, Wakefield, *Rothwell, *Gawthorpe, *Hebden Bridge